-Policy E9: Poole No development allowed that Progress on delivery of mitigation leads to adverse impact on Poole Harbour.
-Appropriate mitigation provided in line with nitrogen reduction in Poole Harbour SPD and emerging recreation in Poole Harbour SPD. reported annually in the CIL and Section 106 monitoring report.
-Use of Policy E10 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Development next to treatment works only permitted where neighbour amenityimpacts Use of Policy E11 in refusing planning applications to be monitored and trends reported in the authority monitoring report. in development.
-Number of appeals allowed following refusal on design grounds to be monitored and trends reported in the authority monitoring report. lousing Policy Targets Monitoring details Policy H1: Local Deliver 168 houses per year.
-Progress on housing delivery housing land supply Deliver the following housing: 470 homes at Wool; 490 homes at Moreton Station / Redbridge Pit; 150 homes at Lytchett Matravers; 90 homes at Upton; 150 homes through Swanage Local Plan; 300 homes through Wareham Neighbourhood Plan; 105 homes through Bere Regis Neighbourhood Plan; and 933 homes through small sites and windfall housing development requirements Ensure housing allocation sites deliver necessary supporting infrastructure, affordable housing and mitigation.
-Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
+Policy E9: Poole Harbour No development allowed that leads to adverse impact on Poole Harbour.
+Appropriate mitigation provided in line with nitrogen reduction in Poole Harbour SPD and emerging recreation in Poole Harbour SPD.
+Section 106 monitoring report.
+Policy E10: Biodiversity and geodiversity Use of Policy E10 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
+Policy E11: Development next to sewage treatment works and pumping stations treatment works only permitted where neighbour amenityimpacts Use of Policy E11 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
+Policy E12: Design in development.
+Number of appeals allowed following refusal on design grounds to be monitored and trends reported in the authority monitoring report.
+Housing Policy Targets Monitoring details

-Station / Redbridge Pit Policy H5: Wool home and necessary infrastructure at Moreton Station / Redbridge Pit.
-Deliver 470 homes, a 65 bed care home and necessary infrastructure at allocations to be reported in the Policy H6: Lytchett Matravers Wool.
-Deliver 150 homes and necessary infrastructure at Lytchett Matravers. mitigation reported annually in the CIL and Section 106 Policy H7: Upton Deliver 90 homes and necessary infrastructure at Upton. monitoring report.
-Policy H8: Small sites next to existing settlements Ensure spread of new housing across the District.
-Progress on delivery of housing numbers delivered in relation to the small sites policy to be reported in the authority monitoring report.
-Policy H9: Housing mix Housing developments to reflect the variety in sizes of market and affordable homes recommended by the latest SHMA update.
+Policy H1: Local housing requirement Deliver 168 houses per year.
 Progress on housing delivery to be reported in the authority monitoring report.
+Policy H2: The housing land supply 470 homes at Wool; 490 homes at Moreton Station / Redbridge Pit; 150 homes at Lytchett Matravers; 90 homes at Upton; 150 homes through Swanage Local Plan; 300 homes through Wareham Neighbourhood Plan; 105 homes through Bere Regis Neighbourhood Plan; and 933 homes through small sites and windfall Progress on housing delivery to be reported in the authority monitoring report.

+Policy H3: New housing development requirements deliver necessary supporting infrastructure, affordable housing and Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
+Policy H4: Moreton Station / Redbridge Pit Deliver 490 homes, a 65 bed care home and necessary infrastructure at Moreton Station / Redbridge Pit.
+Progress on housing Policy H5: Wool Deliver 470 nomes, a 55 bed care allocations to be reported in the authority monitoring report.
+Progress on delivery of mitigation reported annually in Policy H6: Lytchett Matravers lintraetrijetijre at Lytchett Matravere the CIL and Section 106 monitoring report.
+Policy H7: Upton Deliver 90 homes and necessary infrastructure at Upton. monitoring report. next to existing settlements numbers delivered in relation to the small sites policy to be reported in the authority monitoring report.
+Policy H9: Housing mix 1 Progress on housing delivery to be reported in the authority monitoring report.
+Policy H10: Part M of the Building Regulations developments have increased Planning applications to be monitored and reported in the authority monitoring report.
-Policy H10: Part M of the Building Regulations Ensure percentage of homes on developments have increased accessibility.
-Planning applications to be monitored and reported in the authority monitoring report.
-Policy H11: Affordable housing Delivery of 40% of affordable homes on sites of 10 or more homes Delivery of 20% as a commuted sum for affordable housing for Progress on affordable housing delivery to be reported in the authority monitoring report.

-Deliver affordable homes in areas.
-Progress on affordable housing delivery to be reported in the workers homes in the Deliver homes required to s appropriate economic grow areas. support th in rural authority monitoring report.
-Monitoring of planning applications for rural workers homes to be reported in the authority monitoring report. homes All new homes in the AONE sites and rural exception sit as principal residence. tes used Use of planning condition to secure principal residence in appropriate areas reported in the authority monitoring report. the needs of gypsy, Work with neighbouring cou deliver joint DPD and appro applications for appropriate ove Progress on housing delivery to be reported in the authority monitoring report.
-Economy Policy Targets Monitorin g details
+Policy H11: Affordable housing Delivery of 40% of affordable homes on sites of 10 or more homes Delivery of 20% as a commuted sum for affordable housing for 2-9 homes authority monitoring report.
+Policy H12: Rural exception sites Deliver affordable homes in rural areas.
+Progress on affordable housing delivery to be reported in the authority monitoring report.
+Policy H13: Rural workers homes in the countryside Deliver homes required to support appropriate economic growth in rural areas.
+Monitoring of planning Policy H14: Second homes All new homes in the AONB, small sites and rural exception sites used as principal residence.
+Use of planning condition to secure principal residence in appropriate areas reported in the authority monitoring report.
+Policy H15: Meeting the needs of gypsy, traveller and travelling showpeople.
+Work with neighbouring councils to deliver joint DPD and approve applications for appropriate sites.
+Progress on housing delivery to be reported in the authority monitoring report.